About the college

 Accommodation and meals

 The majority of graduates who are resident in New College are accommodated in the Weston Buildings, which were built in the mid and late 1990s and are located alongside a branch of the River Cherwell at the College Sports Ground, a five-minute walk from the College.
-The Weston Buildings are comprised of fifteen staircases or "houses" with six single rooms to a house.
-Each house has a large kitchen with a dining area mostly looking out onto the sports field.
-The graduate student bar is also based at the Weston Buildings, and is the hub of the college’s graduate community.
+The Weston Buildings are comprised of fifteen staircases or 'houses' with six single rooms to a house.

-From 2014 the college has supplemented the accommodation in the Weston Buildings with rooms leased from the University in the Castle Mill accommodation block, which is a 15-minute walk from the main college site.
+Since 2014, the college has supplemented the accommodation in the Weston Buildings with rooms leased from the University in the Castle Mill accommodation block, which is a 20-minute walk from the main college site.
 The rooms there are also single study bedrooms with Ethernet/LAN access, and these are en-suite.

 The college does not have accommodation suitable for couples and families.